Fyg369/Kernel-Action/README.md

 ### Why KernelSU version built with this action is still v0.9.5？
 See [KernelSU 's release note](https://github.com/tiann/KernelSU/releases/tag/v1.0.0) for more details.

-### Why the workflow exits with a code with an error value of some nubmer？
+### Why the workflow exits with a code with an error value of some number？
 - If you get an error while downloading the toolchain or pulling the source code, please check whether your option or source code address is legitimate.
 - If you encounter problems during compilation, consider replacing the source code or replacing the compiler.